-A television program is interupted by a news network announcing that three meteors have hit the United States, France and China.
-At first it seems natural but after interviews by scientists and eyewitness seems to suggest that it is not.
+A television program is interrupted by a news network announcing that three meteors have hit the United States, France and China.
+At first, it seems natural but after interviews by scientists and eyewitness seems to suggest that it is not.
 Three more meteors are coming and the various Earth governments combine forces to stop them.
-Written by

 <email@example.com> (Helen Rapozo)